Their killing it. And it’s killing you.

 As opposed to a contractor’s proposal (showing costs), a value creation firm offers proposals that can be summed up as follows:

-(Firm) will create (description of valuable solution) for (Client).
+(Studio) will create (description of amazing and valuable solution) for (Client).

 Note the psychology of the numbers here, too.
 A fee of $96,145.50 looks like a calculated sum.
 A number like this invites your client to ask for the formula that generated the figure.
 He wants to make sure you are not nickel and diming him.